-To set a value, click on the slider, hold down the mouse button and move the mouse up and down / left and right.

-Pressing CTRL/CMD while holding the mouse button al-
+To set a value, click on the slider, hold down the mouse button/your finger and move the it up and down / left and right.
+Pressing CTRL/CMD while holding the mouse button allows finer adjustments.
+If you hover over a sliderusing the mouse, the current parameter value appears below the dial